 To use it you just have to click on the undo option in the yellow box that now appears after you hit send (it will appear at the top of your Gmail inbox).

 You can use Gmail in offline mode also.
-It has a limited functionality and it will send any emails you write when you are next online, but it is really useful when you prefer to fully focus on a task and don’t want email notifications interrupting you.
-You can download the app from the Google Chrome Webstore and use it anytime once you have enabled offline mode.
+It has limited functionality and it will send any emails you write when you are next online, but it is really useful when you prefer to fully focus on a task and don’t want email notifications interrupting you.

 If you want to use Gmail offline for avoiding distractions, here’s a tool for you.
 Pause is a plugin you can activate in Gmail which adds a nice blue ‘Pause’ button next to the Compose button of your inbox.
 Clicking this button effectively pauses emails coming in.

 This plugin allows you to focus 100% on your work, and you can deal with those other emails whenever you decide to.

 When sending out emails I believe you should be just as conscious about metrics and analytics as when sending out an email campaign or starting a social media ad.
 So before you hit send, you should plan how you intend to keep track of the email; and you can do this by tracking and follow up.